andrewbeshay25/Data-Analysis-and-Prediction-App/README.md

 ## 🌐 Deployment

-The app is deployed on Streamlit Cloud and accessible at: 👉 [Your Deployment Link Here]
+The app is deployed on Streamlit Cloud and accessible at: 👉 [[Click Here](https://datapredictionapp-group3.streamlit.app/)]

 ## 🧑‍🤝‍🧑 Team Members